-The Company's consolidated financial statements for two months ended March 31, 2024 have been prepared on a going concern basis, which assumes that the Company will be able to continue its operations and realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+The Company's consolidated financial statements for year ended March 31, 2025 have been prepared on a going concern basis, which assumes that the Company will be able to continue its operations and realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.

-At March 31, 2024, the Company had cash of \$3,260,568, a working capital deficit of \$6,908,835.
+At March 31, 2025, the Company had cash of \$2,625,461, a working capital deficit of \$452,928.

-The Company has generated significant positive cash flow for the two months ended March 31, 2024 and the fiscal year ended January 31, 2024.
-The Statement of Cash Flows for the two months ended March 31, 2024, shows cash provided by continuing operations of \$0.9 million (\$3.3 million - year ended January 31, 2024)
+The Company has generated significant positive cash flow for the year ended March 31, 2025, and the fiscal year ended March 31, 2024.
+The Statement of Cash Flows for the year ended March 31, 2025, shows cash provided by continuing operations of \$1.4 million (\$3.3 million - year ended January 31, 2024).
+This cash flow includes the cash costs of opening a new dispensary during the year ended March 31, 2025 such as inventory build.